DavidAntliff/esp32-ds18b20-example/README.md

  * CRC checks on ROM code and temperature data.
  * Programmable temperature measurement resolution (9, 10, 11 or 12-bit resolution).
  * Temperature conversion and retrieval.
+ * Separation of conversion and temperature retrieval to allow for simultaneous conversion across multiple devices.

 ## Documentation